How Sleep Helps Your Brain Rewire After Alcohol Cravings

 You might notice a pause where there used to be an automatic pour.
 You might remember the if-then plan before the craving peaks: “If I want a drink after dinner, then I walk around the block first.”
 That pause is useful data.

-In a 2009 study of people with alcohol dependence, longer alcohol dependence was linked with less non-REM sleep and poorer declarative memory in early abstinence; among longer-term abstinent people, more abstinence time correlated with more slow-wave sleep source.
+In a 2009 study of people with alcohol dependence, longer alcohol dependence was linked with less non-REM sleep and poorer declarative memory in early abstinence; among longer-term abstinent people, more abstinence time correlated with more slow-wave sleep the NIH.
 Progress is not always linear, but sleep architecture can improve over time.

 Limitations